6639835/X-Plane-Airway-Extract/README.md

 The tool needs these X-Plane reference files:
 - `earth_fix.dat` - Contains fix points and their area codes
 - `earth_nav.dat` - Contains navigation aids and their area codes
+- `earth_awy.dat` - The destination file for updated airways

 ## 📝 Examples